RexManglicmot/optimize_inference_speculative_decoding/README.md

 | gpt2 (small)          | 0.0173               | 57.7                   | 1.19×       | ~92%           |
 | Baseline (gpt2-xl)    | 0.0205               | 48.7                   | 1.00×       | N/A            |

 *Smaller drafts deliver the largest speedups but come with lower acceptance rates, while larger drafts achieve higher acceptance but only modest efficiency gains.
-Overall, `distilgpt2` strikes the best balance, offering the strongest acceleration without overly sacrificing fidelity.*
+Overall, `distilgpt2` strikes the best balance, offering the strongest acceleration without overly sacrificing fidelity.
+Shown are the p50, see README.report.md for full report*

 ## Results: Plots